morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis/chess-ratings-correlation.md

 There is no major difference in these distributions.
 It means cutting the players with few games doesn't really matter.

-For good practice, we'll still cut the lowest part of the distributions.
-As seen in fig.1, the distribution starts to appear smooth at around 100 games, this will therefore be our threshold.
+For good practice, I'll still cut the lowest part of the distributions.
+As seen previously, the distribution starts to appear smooth at around 100 games, this will therefore be our threshold.
 In a next part, we will use players in this database to find new players through their opponents, so it also makes sense to get rid of the players who played very few games while we're at it.
 We won't change our analysis and yet get rid of a few rare outliers.

 <details>
   <summary>Click to see code</summary>